 For the Macaron Shells

-Making the Macaron Batter (35 minutes)
+Making the Batter (35 min)

-- Place the room-temperature egg whites in a large, grease-free stainless steel mixing bowl.
+- Place the room-temperature egg whites in a large, grease-free steel mixing bowl.
 Beat with a handheld electric mixer until foamy, then add in the caster sugar a tablespoon at a time, beating between each addition.

 - Gently pour in the sifted almond flour and icing sugar mixture and carefully fold it in with the spatula.
 The mixture will deflate some, which is what we want, but be gentle.
 Keep folding until the mixture is smooth and perfectly well mixed.
 Most importantly, the mixture should fall in a smooth ribbon without breaking when the spatula is lifted from the mixture.
 You should also be able to make a complete figure 8 with the batter; if not, keep folding a little longer and test again.
 This process is called macaronage.
 Stop as soon as the batter is ready; under or over mixing here is potentially fatal!
 It's better to be a little undermixed than overmixed.

-Piping & Resting the Macarons (15 minutes + 20-40 minutes resting)
+Piping the Macarons (15 min + 20-40 min resting)

 - Line three large rimmed cookie sheets with parchment paper.

-Making the Strawberry Buttercream (10 minutes)
+Making the Strawberry Buttercream (10 min)

 - Place the softened butter in the bowl of a stand mixer and beat on medium-high speed until fluffy.
 Sift in the icing sugar and beat until well combined.

-Beat in the strawberry jam, then taste.
+- Beat in the vanilla and half of the strawberry jam, then taste.
 Adjust the amount of icing sugar and strawberry jam to suit your tastes, making sure that the icing is a light pink and has a good strawberry flavor.

 - Spoon the icing into a piping bag fitted with a small round tip and twist the top of the bag to seal.

-Filling & Chilling the Macarons (25 minutes + recommended 24 hours refrigeration)
+Filling & Chilling the Macarons (20 min)

-- Pair similar-sized macaron shells together.
+- Pair similar-sized shells together.